trinodb/trino-python-client/README.md

 Then you can pass options like `--pdb` or anything supported by `pytest --help`.

-To run the tests with different versions of Python in managed *virtualenvs*, use `tox` (see the configuration in `tox.ini`):
+To run the tests with different versions of Python in managed *virtual envs*, use `tox` (see the configuration in `tox.ini`):

 ```